Killthebug/Bika-Lims-Wiki/Home.md

     #!/bin/sh
     kill `cat var/idserver.pid`

-## 13. Test web server and DNS
+## 13. Test web server configuration and new instance name DNS

 Ensure the configuration is valid
     sudo apache2ctl configtest

-Ensure the DNS is active for the new instance
+Ensure the DNS is active for the new instance name created

     dig example.bikalabs.com

 Reload the webserver configuration

     sudo apachectl graceful

-## 14. Remove/edit the id.counter file to reset counter, and restart: (optional)
+## 14. Remove/edit the id.counter file to reset the counter if needed and restart: (optional)

     sudo ./stop-idserver.sh
     sudo rm var/id.counter
     sudo su plone -c ./start-idserver.sh

-## 15. First test run
+## 15. First test run of Bika instance

-The first test run is done in foreground, noting error messages if any
+The first test run is done in foreground, noting any error messages

     sudo bin/plonectl fg

-If no problems occur during startup, the end of the output should be
+If no problems occur during startup, the end of the output should say

     2011-11-13 12:06:07 INFO Zope Ready to handle requests